meetgurudev/Survey-Master/README.md

       * Location Coordinates.
       * Location tag (custom name).
       * Location Picture.
+      * Existing Cluster requests.
+       * Further, based on the request type, User can
+        * Add the newly fetched cluster to the existing pool.
+        * Identify and Modify the existing clusters in the pool.
+        * Intergrade if the clusters overlapping and update the organizational geospatial pool.

 * Viewing the pins.
   * User can view all the submitted pins by clicking "View submiited locations".
-They are listed with the same format how it was done while uploading.
+  * They are listed with the same format how it was done while uploading.
   * These pins are shown in card view structure.
+  * To get the specific cluster details, on click of card view ,user will be redirected to browser window.